Ayers Rock (band): 1977–81: Hotspell

 In 1977 Brown and Doyle re-formed Ayers Rock with Bermuda-born Keith Caisey on percussion, Joe Tattersall (formerly of Healing Force and the Barry Leef Band) on drums, and John Young (formerly of Leo de Castro's eponymous group) on bass guitar.
 By 1978 Brown, Caisey and Doyle were joined by Andy Cowan (formerly of Madder Lake) on keyboards and vocals, Steve Hogg (formerly of Bakery) on bass guitar, and Hamish Stuart on drums.
 In March 1980 the band released another single, "On the Avenue", followed in May by their third LP – Hotspell – on their own Red Rock Records (distributed by RCA Records).
-Recorded at the Music Farm in Byron Bay, it was engineered by former member Duncan McGuire.
+Recorded at the Music Farm Studios in Byron Bay, it was engineered by former member Duncan McGuire.

 In The Canberra Times, Luis Feliu noted the "new-sounding" Ayers Rock and their "laid-back" style.
 There had been a major change in songwriting, with Brown contributing less (wrote one and co-wrote one with Doyle); Cowan was the most active (writing five tracks), and Stuart and Doyle co-wrote two.
 Doyle, with no writing credits on previous albums, wrote "On the Road" (which was included in the band's live sets from 1978).
 Jillian Burt of Juke Magazine described it as "reminiscent of the cool, calm, collectedness that typifies Steely Dan".
 Hotspell featured soft-rock songs with sophisticated, keyboard-centred arrangements.

 According to Feliu's review of the album and a July 1980 performance in Sydney, Ayers Rock were "once Australia's hottest progressive rock" group.
 Feliu wrote that most of the audience seemed to appreciate the band's new direction: "the capacity audience showed hearty approval ... probably old allegiance, and only a few comments of dissatisfaction, like 'boring', were heard, then that was at the bar up the back".
 Hotspell did not reach the Kent Music Report album top 100, and has not been released on CD.
 In July 1981 the group released a final single, "Lies", before disbanding later that year.